howdyai/botkit/packages/docs/reference/core.md

 <a name="Botkit"></a>
 ## Botkit
 Create a new instance of Botkit to define the controller for a conversational app.
-To connect Botkit to a chat platform, pass in a fully configured &#x60;adapter&#x60;.
+To connect Botkit to a chat platform, pass in a fully configured `adapter`.
 If one is not specified, Botkit will expose an adapter for the Microsoft Bot Framework.
 ### constructor new Botkit()